-☐ 1) We'll start by building the Engine Mount.
+□ 1) We'll start by building the Engine Mount.
 Refer to Figure A as needed.
-Locate the engine tube (the red tube), the engine block (the smaller spiral-wound paper block that fits inside the engine tube), the 2 centering rings (the larger spiral-wound rings that fits the outside of the engine tube), and the Kevlar® shock cord (which looks like a heavy piece of thread).
+Locate the engine tube (the red tube), the two engine blocks (the smaller spiral-wound paper blocks that fits inside the engine tube), the two centering rings (the larger spiral-wound rings that fits the outside of the engine tube), and the Kevlar® shock cord (which looks like a heavy piece of thread).

 Test fit the centering rings over the engine tube - they should be a smooth, yet snug, fit.
-If the engine tube does not fit smoothly you can use the edge of your thumbnail to score the inside edge of the rings.
-If needed you may sand the inside edge of the ring as well.
+If needed use your sandpaper on the inside of the rings so that they fit easily.
 Set the rings aside for now.
-Use your pencil to make two marks on the engine tube 3/8" from each end.
+Use your pencil to make two marks on the engine tube 1/4" (0.25") from each end.
 Take the Kevlar® and tie one end firmly around the middle of the engine tube.
 If needed, trim any excess cord at the knot leaving about 1/4" to 1/2".
 Take one of the centering rings and thread the loose end of the shock cord through the centering ring and slip the ring just over the end of the engine tube.
-Apply a thin layer of glue around the outside of the tube at the 3/8" mark then slip the ring into place at the 3/8" mark.
-Apply another thin layer of glue around the tube at the other 3/8" mark and slip the remaining centering ring into place.
+Apply a thin layer of glue around the outside of the tube at the 1/4" mark then slip the ring into place at the

+1/4" mark.
+Apply another thin layer of glue around the tube at the other 1/4" mark and slip the remaining centering ring into place.

-Apply a thin layer of glue inside the tube and slip the engine block into place as shown in Figure A. Be sure that the block is on the same end of the tube as the shock cord is!
-Set the engine mount aside and allow to dry.
+Apply a thin layer of glue inside the end of the tube and slip one engine block in the end and then the second right behind it and push both into place as shown in Figure A. Be sure that the blocks are on the same end of the tube as the shock cord is and the end of the second block is even with the end of the engine tube.
+Set the engine mount aside to dry.

-□ 2) Locate the white body tube.
+$\Box$ 2) Locate the white body tube.
 Very lightly sand the outside the of the tube with medium or fine sandpaper until the surface just loses its shine.
 This will allow the glue to penetrate the paper of the tube and the fins to stick to the tube better.
 Locate the Tube Marking Guide on page 9 and cut it out.
 Wrap the guide around the body tube - line up the marks on each end to align the guide (see Figure B).
 Use a piece of tape to hold the guide in place.
 With a sharp pencil mark the body tube at the arrows at the end of each line for the three fins and the launch lug.
 Be sure to note which line is for the launch lug.
 Remove the guide from the tube.